How about this weather, amirite?

 What Other Quirky Weather Sites Are Out There?

 I could go on: Doge Weather is worth checking out if you want to relive the heady days of late 2013.
 But I want to know what you think: what are the best weather apps that are also amusing in some way?
-Share your favourites in the comments below, or let me know what sort of app roundup you’d like to see me do next.
+Share your favorites in the comments below, or let me know what sort of app roundup you’d like to see me do next.